mrfab13/mrfab13/README.md

 welcome to my profile :D
-alot of my work never made it to github because i didnt start using it till second year of uni.
-Also alot of my work are contributions to projects hosted on other peoples githubs that doesnt show here so this only showcases a small fraction of the work i have done.
+Alot of my work are contributions to projects hosted on other peoples githubs that doesnt show here since we did alot of team projects at uni.
+Im currently working on a indie game but its privated (shhhhhh)

 [![my stats](https://github-readme-stats.vercel.app/api?username=mrfab13&theme=synthwave&show_icons=true&custom_title=%20Howdy,%20im%20just%20coding%20away%20😎)](https://github.com/anuraghazra/github-readme-stats)